-Associate in Science (841)
+Associate in Arts (641)

 Bachelor's degree programs in Computer Science encompass two distinct emphases: an information systems (or business) emphasis and a technical emphasis.
 While either emphasis will prepare a student for a computing career, there are important differences in the context of the work to be performed, the types of problems to be solved, and the types of systems to be designed and managed.
 For both emphases, starting positions include such titles as programmer, programmer-analyst, and network analyst.
 This requires an understanding of both the organizational context of the problem and the technologies, methodologies, and tools available in a variety of business applications.
-Be sure to see a Computer Science advisor to select the appropriate emphasis for you.
+Be sure to see an academic advisor or computer science faculty member to select the appropriate emphasis for you.